The National Electricity Market: What is the NEM?

 The Australian Energy Market Commission gets its powers from the National Electricity Law, the National Gas Law, and The National Energy Retail Law, under which it makes and amends the National Electricity Rules, National Gas Rules, and National Energy Retail Rules.

 In addition to making rules, it also advises on energy policy with lawmakers in Australia.

 Australian Energy Regulator (AER)

-When compliance with the electricity and gas laws are not met, they conduct investigations and enforcement proceedings.
+When compliance with the electricity and gas laws are not met, the AER conducts investigations and enforcement proceedings.

 Australian Energy Market Operator (AEMO)

-The Australian Energy Market Operator (AEMO) is made up of six different entities within the gas and electricity market:
+The Australian Energy Market Operator is made up of six different entities:

 - National Electricity Market Management Company (NEMMCO)

 - Retail Energy Market Company (REMCO)

 - Gas Retail Market Operator